symfony/symfony-docs/components/options_resolver.rst

         public function __construct(array $options = array())
         {
-            // Are we a Mailer, a GoogleMailer, ... ?
+            // What type of Mailer is this, a Mailer, a GoogleMailer, ... ?
             $class = get_class($this);

-            // Did we call configureOptions() before for this class? if (!isset(self::$resolversByClass[$class])) {
+            // Was configureOptions() executed before for this class? if (!isset(self::$resolversByClass[$class])) {
                 self::$resolversByClass[$class] = new OptionsResolver();
                 $this->configureOptions(self::$resolversByClass[$class]);